 If a zero HAP family requests to move to a new unit, the family may request a voucher to move.
-However, if no subsidy will be paid at the unit to which the family requests to move, the HRA will not enter into a HAP contract on behalf of the family for the new unit
+If no subsidy will be paid at the unit to which the family requests to move, the HRA will enter into a HAP contract on behalf of the family for the new unit.